PrefectHQ/server/helm/prefect-server/README.md

 ##  Connecting to your Server

+When you run `prefect backend server`, it configures the CLI to expect Server interactions rather than Prefect Cloud.
+By default, the CLI looks for the Server API at `localhost`.
+To connect the CLI to your newly deployed server, you'll either need to point the CLI to an external IP or forward the service to `localhost`
 ### Configure `prefect` to point to your service

 To designate your local `prefect` to point to the Kubernetes server,